 Once the initial three week session concludes, didactic (class) days will be scheduled on Mondays and Fridays.
 Class days will include lectures (live and recorded), quizzes, interpretive modules, proctored tests, and other assignments.
 These items are delivered via our online course management system.
-Clinical rotations will occur in Tuesday, Wednesday, and Thursday of each week.
+Clinical rotations will occur in Tuesday, Wednesday, and Thursday of each week typically between the hours of 8:00am to 4:30pm.
 Any changes to the class or clinical schedule must be approved by the Directors.

-All students will be required to return for final evaluations including written and scan finals.
-These are conducted over 2-3 days and are scheduled during the last week of the program.
-We offer a one week vascular course two (2) times per year (April and October) of which all one year students have the option to attend at no additional cost.
+All students will be required to return to IUD in person for written and scan finals.
+These are conducted over 2 days and are scheduled during the last week of the program.